 WPI FIRST Community Scholarship

-- What: A full-tuition, four-year undergraduate scholarship (valued at approximately $190,000) to a FIRST Robotics Competition (FRC) or FIRST Tech Challenge (FTC), or FIRST Global Challenge (FGC) team student participant to attend WPI in pursuit of a career in engineering, science, or business.
+- What: A full-tuition, four-year undergraduate scholarship (valued at approximately $190,000) to a FIRST Robotics Competition (FRC), FIRST Tech Challenge (FTC), or FIRST Global Challenge (FGC) team student participant to attend WPI in pursuit of a career in engineering, science, or business.

 - Who: Each team participating in one of the challenges may nominate one of its student members.
 The scholarship is intended to be awarded to a student who identifies as part of a traditionally underrepresented group in STEM, including Native American, African American/Black, Latinx American, and/or female identifying.